Zeyu-Zhu/PGCU/README.md

     train_pannet.py  Training PanNet and PanNet*

 The implementation of PGCU is in model/PGCU.py, and the upsampling factor is set to 4.
 To use PGCU in a pan-sharpening network, you can simply replace the original upsampling method with PGCU.
+A real example can be seen in model/PanNet.py, in which PanNet is the original pan-sharpening method and PanNet* is the method whose upsampling component is replaced by PGCU
 ## How to Declaration PGCU?
 There are three main hyperparameters needed to be set
     the number of channels in the LRMS image